How to kill bamboo and stop it causing damage to your home and garden

 The first step is to find out what type of bamboo you are growing.
 There are certain bamboos which can become more invasive than others and are plants that can damage your home.
 Invasive varieties should not be planted under any circumstances whereas other types can be grown with precautionary measures in place.

-Running bamboo plants, which have long runner-type roots, these include Phyllostachys, Pleioblastus and Sasa varieties should not be planted and existing plants will be more difficult to remove.
+Running bamboo plants, which have long runner-type roots and include Phyllostachys, Pleioblastus and Sasa varieties, should not be planted and existing plants will be more difficult to remove.

 2. Cut the canes right down